This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Singapore.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, state what reasons are lawful in your jurisdiction?

 The employer generally does not need to provide a reason if it terminates the employment relationship with notice or salary in lieu of notice.

 Any such termination should be conducted in accordance with the employment agreement and the Employment Act (Cap.
 91) (“EA”) if it applies.

 However, there is some authority that an employer may not terminate a fixed term contract by notice or salary in lieu of notice.

 Introduction to Singapore Employment Law

-By way of background, the EA is Singapore’s main employment legislation, and was recently amended as of 1 April 2019.
-It covers generally all employees,but does not cover the following:
+By way of background, the EA is Singapore’s main employment legislation and was substantially amended in 1 April 2019.
+It covers most employees, but does not cover:

 Domestic workers; and

 Part IV of the EA, which sets out rest days, hours of work and other conditions of service, only applies to the following categories of employees:

 Workmen (doing manual labour) with a basic monthly salary not exceeding S$4,500; and